Kate Rollert French

 - B.S., Biology, Lee Honors College at Western Michigan University, 2005

-Kate R. French, Ph.D., is a postdoctoral fellow in Wayne State University’s College of Education, in the department of administrative and organizational studies.
-French began her career as an AP Biology teacher in Dallas, Texas.
-She most recently completed her Ph.D. in educational policy and K-12 educational administration with a specialization in urban education at Michigan State University.
+Kate Rollert French, Ph.D., is a postdoctoral fellow in Wayne State University’s College of Education, in the department of administrative and organizational studies.
+French began her career as an AP biology teacher in Dallas, Texas.
+She most recently completed her dual Ph.D. in educational policy and K-12 educational administration with a specialization in urban education at Michigan State University.
 Her research focuses on the experiences of new teachers working in urban schools--with an emphasis on justice-oriented pedagogy.

 Area Of Expertise

 Educational Equity; Teacher Induction; Teacher Preparation; Urban Education

 Schein, J. Hill, L., Austin, A.E. & French, K.R.
 (April, 2018).
 Strengthening Doctoral Education: Examining Programmatic Variation of High-Engagement Doctoral Student Teaching Development.
 Paper presented at the annual meeting of the American Educational Research Association.